 When you can return to activities will depend on what type of treatment you have.
 But generally speaking, by the time the swelling has gone down and the stitches are removed and your face has had time to heal, it will have been three weeks since you have had your surgery.

-After your facelift you will of course continue to age.
+After your facelift you will continue to age and gravity will impact your face.
 Some patients we have treated have requested another operation 7-10 years later, and usually it is no more difficult than the first time.

 All surgical procedures carry risk.
 The surgery and anaesthesia are safe however there is always a small chance of minor complications such as bleeding or infection.